shivalkarrahul/ci-cd-workshop/README.md

 You can perform these changes from **any machine** (your laptop, CloudShell, or build server).
 Here we use the **build server** only for convenience.

+📌 Important:
+Before connecting, ensure you're working from AWS CloudShell, not from the ci-cd-workshop-backend-server EC2 instance.
+If unsure, simply type **exit** to start a fresh CloudShell session.

 #### **8.5.1.
 Modify the Frontend Repository**